Browse Items (254 total)

 Food.
 Comida

-A Nazi feeds a Falangist and a cardinal.
-They are sitting on his lap. -
+A Nazi is feeding a Falangist and a Catholic priest, who are sitting on his lap.

 Foto de Francisco Huerta.
 Photo of Francisco Huerta